 - Leaks from staple line

-Did you know that taking bites that are no more than the size of a dime not only helps with tolerance, but also aids in savoring food and its flavor, texture, temperature, etc. after gastric sleeve surgery?
+Taking bites that are no more than the size of a dime not only helps with tolerance, but also aids in savoring food and its flavor, texture, temperature, etc. after gastric sleeve surgery!

 Are You a Candidate for Sleeve Gastrectomy Surgery?